At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Some jobs are more intense and demanding than others.
 Performing a slab caster installation for US Steel at their Granite City Works was one such project.

 Tying together various components of a process is critical to the success of a project.
-On this job, STEVENS was contracted to properly set and align the following equipment per area:
+On this job, STEVENS was contracted to set and align the following equipment per area:

 • Tundish Bay